Janak-Joshi6789/janak-joshi6789/README.md

 🌐 Skilled in frontend & backend technologies — including PHP, JavaScript, React, HTML, CSS, and MySQL.
 🌐 Actively exploring the field of Networking, Network Engineering, Cybersecurity, and Ethical Hacking.
 🧠 Always learning new frameworks, tools, and languages to stay ahead in the tech game.
-🤝 I enjoy collaborating on open-source projects, freelancing, and solving real-world problems with code.
+🤝 I enjoy collaborating on open-source projects, freelancing, and solving real-world problems.
 📫 Reach me at: [janakjoshi6789@gmail.com](mailto:janakjoshi6789@gmail.com)

 ---